One of the easiest ways to monetize your blog is to use affiliate links.

 Pepperjam Network Impact Radius, CJ Affiliate ShareASale (formerly Commission Junction)

-I’ll only mention LinkShare and ShareASale, which are also two of my favorites.
-I believe that those two will be the most beneficial to the majority of bloggers.
+I’ll only mention LinkShare and ShareASale, two of my favorites.
+I believe those two will be the most beneficial to most bloggers.

 What exactly is LinkShare?